The Linux Five Minute Firewall

 target prot opt source destination

-Let's get the rules in place and get iptables filtering incoming traffic before anything else.
+Good.
+Now let’s get rules in place before anything else.

 cd /etc/network